 Throughout history, the Order of Malta has been a voice for the disenfranchised and marginalized.
-Today, through our prison ministry, we continue this tradition by visiting and praying for our brothers and sisters incarcerated.
+Today, through our Prison Ministry, we continue this tradition by visiting with and praying for our incarcerated brothers and sisters.
 With our presence and our prayers, we can bring the saving love of Christ to those who may feel forgotten or unworthy.
 The Boston Area’s Prison Ministry includes Rosary Prayer Group at the Essex County House of Corrections, spiritual direction at MCI Framingham, weekly liturgy group at MCI Norfolk, Rosary and Discussion at MCI Concord, and The Serving Brother.